kkowenn/NetworkEngineerPortfolio/README.md

 # Network Engineer Portfolio

 Welcome to my Network Engineer Portfolio!
 This portfolio showcases my skills, certifications, and practical experience in the field of network engineering.
-Below is a summary of my key certifications and practice methodologies, demonstrating my commitment to excellence and continuous learning.
+Below is a summary of my key certifications and practice methodologies.

 ### Certifications: